-If the sums don't add up and you're on a low income and trying to buy your first home, or you're a key worker, there are several schemes available that may help, including those that allow you to part-rent/part-buy a home - with a view to buying it outright gradually.
+If the sums don't add up and you're on a low income and trying to buy your first home, or you're a key worker, there are several schemes available that may help, including those that allow you to part-rent and part-buy a home - with a view to buying it outright gradually.

-There are also government schemes which can help first time buyers and others to buy homes (particularly new builds) with a smaller than average deposit.
+There are also government schemes which can help first time buyers and others to buy homes (particularly new-builds) with a smaller than average deposit.

-- Search for 'Affordable housing schemes' on - moneyadviceservice.org.uk
+- Search for 'Affordable housing schemes' on - noneyadviceservice.org.uk

-You can check how affordable buying and running your home will be, by working out a budget for your new property.
+You can check how affordable buying and running your home will be if you work out a budget.